BodyPusher · Small Space Workout Hub

 About 4 ft × 6 ft

-Squats, push-ups, reverse lunges, step jacks, walkouts Full-body bodyweight, quiet cardio, beginner strength
+Squats, push-ups, reverse lunges, step jacks, walkouts, standing knee raises Full-body bodyweight, quiet cardio, beginner strength

 Open area